 Take an iterative approach to input validation (defense in depth).

-The payload is the parameter that an attacker is supplying to the targetted API that will allow the attacker to elevate privilege and subvert the authorization service.
+The payload is the parameter that an attacker is supplying to the targeted API that will allow the attacker to elevate privilege and subvert the authorization service.

-The targetted API is the activation zone.
+The targeted API is the activation zone.
 These attacks often target the file system or the shell to execute commands.